 While agencies reap a lot of benefits from retainer-based work, there are some scenarios in which clients can come off short.
 For example, you might pre-pay ongoing services of a financial consultant, but end up needing their advice only twice a year.
 For the rest of the time, you’d basically be donating your money for no real output in return.

-There are 4 types of retainer models, of which at least 3 address this concern.
+, of which at least 3 address this concern.
 By putting an emphasis on value instead of time, they guarantee that none of the money you pay goes to waste.
 You should always choose a model in accordance to the nature of services you’ll be obtaining, but that still doesn’t mean that you shouldn’t insist on having your needs answered, too.
+Retained contracting/consultancy services:

-Retained contracting/consultancy services: With this one, you’ll be obliged to pay a set monthly fee for a certain amount of the agency’s time.
+With this one, you’ll be obliged to pay a set monthly fee for a certain amount of the agency’s time.
 In case you don’t use up that time, it will be transferred to the following month.
+Classic retainers:

 ● Retainers Make Perfect Sense When Your Needs Are Continual and Unclear in Terms of Scope